 on the ABS web site.

-Before you apply for access, users should read and familiarise themselves with the information contained in this product and the User Manual: Responsible Use of ABS CURFS
+to a CURF, users should read and familiarise themselves with the information contained in this product and the User Manual: Responsible Use of ABS CURFS

 APPLY FOR ACCESS